 Why choose Khanna Vision Institute for Lasik in Los Angeles

 - He has successfully performed tens of thousands of vision correction procedures.

 - He offers various kinds of advanced lasers and flap making technology.

-- Dr. Khanna has done Lasik on his son, mom, his staff members.
+- Dr. Khanna has done Lasik eye surgery on his son, mom and his staff members.
 He will treat you like family too!

 - Trustworthy with excellent bedside manners.
-Voted best Lasik eye surgeon in Los Angeles.
+Voted best Lasik Surgeon in Los Angeles.